 1. Support Other Yoga Teachers in Your Community

 The first step is to gain a few classes to generate an income.
 To make this happen, many yoga teachers walk from studio to studio with their CV’s in hand hoping someone will see it and think, “at last, a yoga teacher wants to work here!”
 I hate to be the bearer of bad news, but in a busy city this is the most inefficient way to get work.
 In most cases, your CV will promptly end up in the bin.
+There are so many yogis that want to have yoga as a career!
 It works far better if you practice regularly with your favourite teachers and build a relationship with them.
 Express your desire to teach and then ask for guidance and support.
 Once you feel ready to start teaching, the next step is to tell these teachers you’d love to help them out with any covers they may have for you.
 It’s also worth asking them how they got started, and if they have any tips for you.

 Community is the way to get a foot in the door of your yoga teaching career.

 Teachers that are established have strong relationships with the studios and might be able to pull strings to help get you on the cover list at the very least.

 2. BE YOURSELF

 When you choose yoga as a career there is a lot of fear.
 You feel like a fraud, and you worry the students will see through you in a second.
 To compensate, you try and think of all the things your teacher said and did that made them so believable.

 You talk in their tone of voice, you use their cues and try to exude the same ‘all-knowing’ wisdom.